-The industrial sector conservation assessment utilizes a top down methodology rather than the bottom-up methods used in the other sectors.
+The industrial sector conservation assessment utilizes a top-down methodology rather than the bottom-up methods used in the other sectors.
 The overall industrial load is forecasted by state and region.
 As part of this forecast, the loads are disaggregated into the 19 industrial segments.
 The consumption estimates were then split into estimates of electricity use by major process end use.
 Then energy conservation measures are applied to the use by end use estimates as a percent savings with associated costs.
 Finally, factors for measure applicability, measure interaction, and achievability rates over time are applied.
+Accomplishments since 2010 are accounted for by adjusting the achievability rates.